MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

     ![Connect to ftp client](media/log-collector-advanced-tasks/ftp-connect.png)

-2. Navigate to the `ssl_update` directory.
+1. Navigate to the `ssl_update` directory.
-3. Upload new certificate files to the `ssl_update` directory (the names are mandatory).
+1. Upload new certificate files to the `ssl_update` directory (the names are mandatory).

     ![Upload certificate files](media/log-collector-advanced-tasks/new-certs.png)

     - **For FTP:** Only one file is required.
 The file has the key and certificate data, in that order, and is named **pure-ftpd.pem**.
     - **For Syslog:** Three files are required: **ca.pem**, **server-key.pem, and **server-cert.pem**.
 If any of the files are missing, the update won't take place.

-4. In a terminal run: `docker exec -t <collector name> update_certs`.
+1. In a terminal window run: `docker exec -t <collector name> update_certs`.
 The command should produce a similar output to what's seen in the following screenshot.

     ![Update certificate files](media/log-collector-advanced-tasks/update-certs.png)

+1. In a terminal window run: `docker exec <collector name> chmod -R 700 /etc/ssl/private/`.

 ## Enable the log collector behind a proxy